oadams/repro/README.md

 - [x] Convert YAML into DAG.
 Raise errors if it's not a DAG.
 - [x] Topologically sort the DAG.
 - [x] Running ordered processes list
-- [ ] Normalizing indentation
+- [ ] Normalizing indentation among other things.
+Implement the [Kowainik style guide](https://kowainik.github.io/posts/2019-02-06-style-guide)
-- [ ] Refactoring, checking in on TODOs
+- [ ] Refactoring, checking in on TODOs in code.
-- [ ] Support for dependencies that are tracked in git.
-If the hash of the dependency (or outputs) is different from when this pipeline was last run, then run the pipeline.
-If it is different than what was last on git, then tell or warn the user to commit them.
-- [ ] Similarly, support for dependencies that are tracked in git-annex.
+- [ ] Start checking `git hash-object` for all dependencies and then running stages that depend on them and stages that depend on those stages.
-- [ ] Support incremental processing.
+- [ ] Support stipulation of incremental processing in the YAML.
 YAML should support stages that operate on files in a directory indepedently.
+This involves first deciding on appropriate YAML syntax for indicating that a directory should have the script applied to each file incrementally.
 - [ ] Robust testing, perhaps using Quickcheck.
 - [ ] Address all the warnings at compile time
 - [ ] Improve error reporting at all stages of potential failure.